 - keep all critical numbers recorded somewhere with easy access

-9. Use assistive technology when applicable to support your child’s learning.
+9. Use assistive technology when applicable to support your child’s learning, especially in high school years to prepare for college.

 10. Implement occupational therapy strategies.